josephseverino/Kaggle_Zillow_estimate_error/README.md

  ## EDA: Target

-* Both tails are larger and scarce making them large outliers
+* Left and right tails are long
 * Most error is centered around zero
-* Assuming the log is of base *e* we get the following predictions campared to actual sales price
+* Assuming the log is of base *e* we get the following predictions compared to actual sales price
-* Max error seems very unreasonable, but there is very few occurances and we are not privy to log base used to obscure error
+* Max error seems very unreasonable, but there are very few occurances.

 <p align="center">
   <h3>Target Variable - Log Error </>